oliviaxyl/oliviaxyl/README.md

 ### Hi there 👋

-## I'm an Analyst!
+## I'm a data girl!

-- 🔭  &nbsp; I’m working on Data Modeling.
+- 🌱  &nbsp; I’m currently having a job transition.
-- 🌱  &nbsp; I’m currently learning Product & Case Studies.
+- 🔭  &nbsp; I’ll be working closely with management to excecute analytical initiatives.
+I'm responsible for sovling business problems by leveraging techniques such as segmentation, optimization, advanced analytics and machine learning.
+I also create reports and dashboards to closely monitor performance metrics and provide insights.
 - 💜  &nbsp; About Me: Love traveling & exploring Data Science.

 👔 [linkedin][linkedin]